 Today, the county is called home to an estimated 2,660, with about 1,294 living in St. Francis, 434 living in Bird City, and the rest located in the small unincorporated community of Wheeler and rural country homes, farms, and ranches.

 Cheyenne County is called home to several attractions, including:

 Arikaree Breaks – Located on the extreme northern edge of Cheyenne County, this “badlands” region of extremely rough terrain, with its deep ravines and gullies, is a marked contrast to the plains generally associated with the area.
 The breaks were formed by wind-deposited sand, silt, and clay particles called loess blown into the area around 10,000 years ago.
-The breaks are 36 miles long and approximately two to three miles wide and extend into Rawlins county on the east and several miles into Colorado to the west.
+The breaks are 36 miles long and approximately two to three miles wide and extend into Rawlins County on the east and several miles into Colorado to the west.
 There are few trees in the rough terrain.
 However, the pasture land has many yucca or soapweed, as the natives call them.
-There are also two species of sage that grow in the breaks and no other place in Kansas, and 16 native plants listed as “rare” in Kansas.
+Two species of sage grow in the breaks, and no other place in Kansas, and 16 native plants are listed as “rare” in Kansas.
 The hills are covered with native grasses, excellent for cattle and wildlife.
-There are several public roads through the breaks, giving visitors outstanding viewing sites of this rugged wonder.
+Several public roads through the breaks give visitors outstanding viewing sites of this rugged wonder.
 Visitors are asked to respect the landowners by remaining on the public roads.
-The breaks are located along Parks Road, CR-BB, CR-15 & CR-117 north of St. Francis, Kansas
+The breaks are located along Parks Road, CR-BB, CR-15 & CR-117 north of St. Francis, Kansas.

-Cherry Creek Encampment – This is a memorial to the Cheyenne Indians who survived the Sand Creek Massacre in Colorado.
+Cherry Creek Encampment – This memorializes the Cheyenne Indians who survived the Sand Creek Massacre in Colorado.
 It is located one mile west of St. Francis on Hwy 27 and one mile north.

 Cheyenne County History Museum